emmanueljs1/nbe/NbE.lagda.md

 completeness {Γ} t==t′ rewrite ==→⟦≡⟧ {ε = ↑ᶜᵗˣ Γ} t==t′ = refl
 ```

-As for the soundness properties that we want from this algorithm:
+As for the soundness properties that we wanted from the algorithm:

-  - `Γ ⊢ nf(t) : T` (well-typedness)
+  - `Γ ⊢ nf(t) : T` (well-typedness of normal form)

       We are using an intrinsically typed representation of terms, so this
       property is given to us automatically